 A hernia refers to a condition in which an organ or other bodily matter bulges through the muscle or tissue that normally holds it in place.
 Hernias occur most often in the abdomen, but they can also occur in the groin or the upper thigh.
 This muscle weakness can be caused by a number of factors, including age, damage from injury, chronic coughing, sudden weight gain, or birth defects.

 On their own, hernias may not cause any symptoms, though they can lead to slight or severe pain and run the risk of cutting off the blood supply to protruding tissues.
 Although most hernias aren’t immediately life-threatening, they won’t go away on their own.
+The inflammation caused by a hernia can be overwhelming and complicate your daily lifestyle.
+It’s particularly useful to have a luteolin supplement to help treat the inflammation and handle your days comfortably.
 This is why it’s especially important to learn how to manage and treat a hernia.

 Identify Which Type of Hernia You Have